 We understand the terms people of color and women of color as both a political, personal, and universal term that brings together many people based on the common, but similar, experiences of racial marginalization within the United States and abroad.
 We also understand that the experiences of racial and ethnic marginalization differ based on structural issues like class, income, nation, gender and sexuality, religion, skin color, etc.

-The Collective will meet every second Thursday of each month (unless otherwise noted), from 5:30 p.m. – 7 p.m.
-If you are interested in receiving emails, updates and more, please complete this registration form.
+The Collective meets every second Thursday of each month (unless otherwise noted), from 5:30 p.m. – 7 p.m.

 - January 26th, 2023: Dreaming for Ourselves

 - February 23rd, 2023: Sex and Sexuality

 - March 9th, 2023: Mental Health and Wellness